Samuel-Buteau/EISFitting/README.md

 - User manual with drawings of the available equivalent circuits.
 - Video tutorial of how to install and use the software can be found at https://youtu.be/z-xAmvJ4HPE
-- Now supports two file formats.
+- Now supports three file formats.
     - mpt files in the format of _MPT_example.txt_
     - txt files in the format of _DAHN_TXT_example.txt_
+    - txt files in the format of _COLUMBIA_TXT_example.txt_ with the columns freq, real part (ohm), negative imaginary part (ohm).

 ## Important Bugs Fixed
 - the parameters 'Q warburg' and 'Q inductance' used to be outputted as 1/Q instead.
 This is now fixed.
 - Issues with model configurations and pretrained model not being updated have been solved, with internal testing added before release.